-The dynamics of the model is driven by demographics, reforms in the sector of energy, fiscal policies, world energy prices, and optimal responses of economic agents to price signals (i.e., interest rate, wage, energy prices).
+The dynamics of the model is driven by reforms in the sector of energy, tax policies, world energy prices, demographics, and optimal responses of economic agents to price signals (i.e., interest rate, wage, energy prices).
 Exogenous energy prices influence macroeconomic dynamics, which in turn affect the level of total energy demand and the future energy mix.
-An important feature of this life-cycle framework is that it introduces a relationship between fiscal policy, savings and demographics.
-The aggregate saving rate is positively linked to the share of older employees in the total population, and negatively to the share of young working cohorts.
+An important feature of this life-cycle framework is that it introduces a relationship between energy policy, fiscal policy, energy prices, private agents' income and capital accumulation.
 A technical annex presents the model in details.